raulfc2000/raulfc2000/README.md

 - 👀 I’m interested in learning more about **Backend** and **Mobile Apps Development.**

-- 🌱 I’ve just ended my studies in Higher Education, specifically Multiplatfrom App Development.
+- 🌱 I’ve ended my studies in Higher Education, specifically Multiplatfrom App Development, and now I am working for ViewNext, an IBM subsidiary.

 - 💞️ I’m looking to collaborate on projects that can make me learn more and grow as a developer.